aliking/browserstack-local-nodejs/README.md

 ### Instructions

 To run the test suite run, `npm test`.
+N.B.
+Tests require a connection to Browserstack.
+You will need to pass environment variable: `BROWSERSTACK_ACCESS_KEY=<your_access_key`

 ### Reporting bugs